‘Give Respect To Gain Respect’

 Similar to Bournemouth this is a busy spot but usually a little quieter that Bournemouth as it holds less shelter from the prevailing SW winds.
 There is more room at Boscombe too so you have a better chance of surfing without crowds.
 Works better on a lower tide.

 THE REEF IS CLOSED AND NO GO ZONE.

 THE CHINES (DURLEY, ALUM, BRANKSOME DENE and BRANKSOME), CANFORD CLIFFS & SANDBANKS

 On a good swell (mainly in the winter) these areas can get great waves.
-The piers can have 50 people on them on the good days and just 5 mins away the chines can be breaking just as good with only a few people out, if any.
+The piers can have zooed out on the good days and just 5 mins away the chines can be breaking just as good with only a few people out, if any.
 Go explore and you could be pleasantly suprised.
 Branksome Dene Chine can hold some excellent waves on the lower tide.

 Seems to be getting better and the banks are building up again.
 Worth checking out on the good days.
 We have been using Southbourne for club surf meets as we get the water to ourselves & it can be a fun little wave.

 Classic SUP wave when it’s on.
 Needs a decent sized swell but when it’s on its SUP heaven!!
-It needs a solid groundwell but is worth a look as the reward of a ridiculously long right hander is worth.
+It needs a solid groundwell but is worth a look as the reward of a ridiculously long right hander is worth it.
 Can be really hard work when it’s windy with a rip which runs towards friars cliff.